 Are you ready to short sell your home?

-Short sales may be a way for homeowners to avoid foreclosure and get out from under their loan with the lender by settling.
+Short sales may be a way for homeowners to preclude foreclosure and get out from under their loan with the lender by settling.

-Next, don't forget about your closing costs.
-My work in this area has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, be sure to figure in your closing costs.
+My experience means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, contact your lender and notify them of the situation.
-They may even have a special team that deals with short sales.
-Ask about their exact steps.
-Some lenders will be more able to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, call your lender and let them know of the situation.
+They may even have a particular department that handles short sales.
+Ask about their specific procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.